 This enchanting route along the west Irish coast and takes in much of the Wild Atlantic Way.

-It can be seen as among the best cycling routes in the world, thanks to its gorgeous Gaelic surroundings.
+It’s not just one of the top long distance cycle routes of Ireland – it can be seen as among the best cycling routes in the world, thanks to its gorgeous Gaelic surroundings.
 Rugged coastlines, brooding Atlantic waves and blissfully quiet roads are prominent throughout this 1,050-kilometre ride.
 Cyclists also often comment on the warm welcomes received in the traditional villages they cycle through.

 First mapped by an Irish rider a few years ago, it’s now one of the most prominent cycle routes in Ireland.
 Beginning in the southwestern town of Mizen, the route follows the Atlantic coastline to the north of Ireland, ending in Malin.
 It can be ridden unsupported, or with the aid of a tour company who will provide the luggage transfer and accommodation.